-Ms. Ananya Suneja and Ms. Priyadeep Chopra were appointed as Executive Director and Nonexecutive Director, respectively w.e.f.
+Ms. Ananya Suneja and Ms. Priyadeep Chopra were appointed as Executive Director and Non-executive Director, respectively w.e.f.
 May 24, 2023.

 None of the Directors hold office in more than 10 public companies as prescribed under the Companies Act, 2013 (the Act).
 No Director holds Directorships in more than 7 listed companies.
 Further, none of the Non-executive Directors serve as Independent Director in more than 7 listed companies as required under the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015 ('the Listing Regulations').
 None of the Directors on the Board is a member of more than 10 Committees and Chairperson of more than 5 Committees, across all public limited companies in which he/she is a Director.
-Independent Directors are Non-executive Directors as defined under the Listing Regulations, the Independent Directors have confirmed that they are not aware of any circumstance or situation which exists or may be reasonably anticipated that could impair or impact their ability to discharge their duties.
+Independent Directors are Non-executive Directors as defined under the Listing Regulations and the Act along with Rules framed thereunder.
+In terms of the Listing Regulations, the Independent Directors have confirmed that they are not aware of any circumstance or situation which exists or may be reasonably anticipated that could impair or impact their ability to discharge their duties.